-Kingsport, Tennessee Truck Accident Lawyer
+Kingsport, TN Truck Accident Lawyer & 18-Wheeler Crash Attorney

 Commercial trucking companies make money by ensuring the timely delivery of shipments.
 Any form of delay can have a significant effect on their revenue.
 Consequently, to increase profits, truckers often prioritize speed over safety, which can leave other drivers vulnerable to the risk of injury or death.
 In fact, in approximately 72% of fatal large truck accidents, occupants of other vehicles are killed, while only 18% of truck occupants sustain life-threatening injuries.